 - Call jobs.get to retrieve the resource for the job to re-run,

-- Remove the id, jobId, status, and statistics field.
+- Remove the id, status, and statistics field.
+Change the jobId field to a new value generated by your client code.
 Change any other fields as necessary.

-- Call jobs.insert with the modified resource to start the new job.
+- Call jobs.insert with the modified resource and the new job ID to start the new job.

 Running or pending jobs can be cancelled by calling jobs.cancel.
 Cancelling a running query job may incur charges up to the full cost for the query were it allowed to run to completion.